Oedipus Rex as a Tragedy of Aristotle: Tragedy of Fate or Character

 “[tragedy is] the imitation of an action that is serious and also as having magnitude, complete in itself.”Poetics by Aristotle

 It is not the main purpose of a tragedy.
 He concludes the definition in the followings words:-

-Hence, the main aim of tragedy is the catharsis pity and fear.
-Aristotle did not define the word catharsis yet in simple words, it means that when hero’s sufferings shock the audience then audience put its feet in hero’s shoes and shares his feelings.
-This action arouses the feelings and emotions of pity and fear.
+Hence, the main aim of tragedy is the catharsis of pity and fear.
+Aristotle did not define the word catharsis yet in simple words, it means that when hero’s sufferings shock the audience then audience put its feet in hero’s shoes and shares his feelings with the character.
+This action causes the arousal of feelings and emotions of pity and fear.
 Thus, we call it catharsis.

-To summarize the definition of tragedy, we can say that following are the fundamentals of a tragedy:-
+To summarize the definition of tragedy, as mentioned in poetics, we can say that following are the fundamentals of a tragedy:-

 “Oedipus Rex” as Tragedy in Aristotle’s Eyes:

 Aristotle referred “Oedipus Rex” as ideal tragedy in his book “Poetics” because it perfectly is the imitation of an action.
 It is serious and also effects the catharsis of pity and fear.
 Moreover, it has magnitude and indeed it is complete in itself; it has a proper beginning, middle and end.
 Aristotle focused on the plot of “Oedipus Rex” which is the prominent element of a tragedy.
 To understand the importance of plot, focus on the following statement of Aristotle:-

 “Without action there cannot be a tragedy there may be without character”.Poetics by Aristotle